Aluminium–copper alloys: Grades, alloying elements and contents

-As with almost all aluminum alloys, a distinction is made between wrought alloys for rolling and forging and cast alloys for casting.
+As with almost all aluminium alloys, a distinction is made between wrought alloys for rolling and forging and cast alloys for casting.

 The copper content is usually between 3 and 6%.
-Between 0.3% and 6% they are regarded as not weldable or very difficult to weld (by fusion welding), with higher Cu contents they are weldable.
+Between 0.3% and 6% the alloys are regarded as not weldable or very difficult to weld (by fusion welding), with higher copper contents they become weldable again.
 Most types also contain additives of magnesium, manganese and silicon to increase strength.
-Lead and bismuth form small inclusions that melt at low temperatures, resulting in better chip formation, similar to free-cutting steel.
+Lead and bismuth form small inclusions that melt at low temperatures, resulting in better chip formation, similar to free machining steel.
 The heat resistance is increased by adding nickel and iron.

-Iron, found as an impurity in engineering alloys, prevents strain hardening.
-Adding magnesium makes it possible again.
+Iron, is found as an impurity in engineering alloys, preventing strain hardening, but adding magnesium makes the aforementioned process possible again.
 Larger amounts of magnesium up to 1.5% increase strength and elongation at break (see Aluminium-magnesium alloy).
 Manganese is also used to increase strength (see AlMn).
-Larger amounts, however, have negative side effects, so the content is limited to around 1% Mn.
-Smaller additions of silicon are added to bind iron, since it prefers to form the AlFeSi phase, while the formation of Al7Cu2 Fe would remove larger amounts of copper from the material, which then no longer leads to the formation of phases that are actually desired (especially Al2Cu, copper aluminide) are present.
-Larger amounts of silicon are alloyed to form with magnesium Mg 2 Si (magnesium silicide) which, like aluminium-magnesium-silicon alloy, improves strength and hardenability.
+Larger amounts, however, have negative side effects, so the content is limited to around 1% manganese.
+Smaller additions of silicon are added to bind iron, since it prefers to form the AlFeSi phase, while the formation of Al7Cu2Fe would remove larger amounts of copper from the material, which then no longer leads to the formation of phases that are actually desired (especially Al2Cu, copper aluminide).
+Larger amounts of silicon are alloyed to form with magnesium Mg2Si (magnesium silicide) which, like aluminium-magnesium-silicon alloy, improves strength and hardenability.

 Lithium is added to some alloys with contents between 1.5% and 2.5%.
-Due to the very low density of Li (0.53 g/cm³ compared to 2.7 g/cm³ of aluminium), this leads to lighter components, which is particularly advantageous in aviation.
+Due to the very low density of Li (0.53 g/cm3 compared to 2.7 g/cm3 of aluminium), this leads to lighter components, which is particularly advantageous in aviation.
 See aluminium-lithium alloy for details.

-Cast Alloys
+Cast alloys

 Cast alloys contain about 4% copper and small amounts of other additives that improve castability, including titanium and magnesium.
-The starting material is primary aluminum; In contrast to other cast aluminum alloys, secondary aluminum (made from scrap) is not used because it reduces elongation at break and toughness.
+The starting material is primary aluminium; in contrast to other cast aluminium alloys, secondary aluminium (made from scrap) is not used because it reduces elongation and toughness at break.
 The AlCu cast alloys are prone to hot cracking and are used in the T4 and T6 hardening states.

 The following table shows the composition of some grades according to DIN EN 1706.
-All data in percent by mass, the rest is aluminum.
+All data is shown in percent by mass, the rest of the materials is aluminium.